-The practice had an automatic fire alarm system which was serviced regularly, this included automatic fire detection and emergency lighting.
-The practice had trained and appointed fire marshals to take the lead in fire safety within the practice.
-The fire risk assessment had been reviewed in April 2016
+The practice had an automatic fire alarm system which was serviced regularly; this included automatic fire detection and emergency lighting.
+Staff at the practice had been trained in fire safety with training certificates held within the practice.
+The fire risk assessment had been reviewed in September 2016.